tbemel/airbnb/README.md

 # Air BNB Boston and Seatle - What Key BnB Features Most Influence Price and Ratings?
 This repository contains a Jupyter Notebook, leveraging Data Science techniques to analysethe Seatle and Bostong Air BNB listing.
 It focuses on understanding the key features that mostly influence the BNB ratings and price.<br> It follows the CRISP-DM methodology: business understanding <=> data understanding <=> data preparation <=> modeling <=>  evaluation (deployment would be left for systematic usage).

+See my blog on Medium for the key findings: https://medium.com/@tbemel/plan-to-stay-in-a-bnb-paris-or-dublin-a04daecdf371

 The Jupyter Notebook covers the key CRISP-DM process with practical python code snypets to load data, analyse the key features, see their correlations, leverage Matplotlib and SeaBorn modules to provide powerful visual insights, prepare the data, taking care of the missing value, removing noisy columns, reformating the price and rating columns to be read as numeric, leverage NLP techniques to augment the data set with BNB description word count vectors, prepare the prediction models with the data splitting into test/train sets, run the models and analyse the results.
 It especially focuses on visualizing the key factors influencing the BNB price and rating.

 ## Table of Content